discordjs/guide/guide/interactions/modals.md

 ```

 ::: tip
-If you're using typescript, you can use the <DocsLink path="class/ModalSubmitInteraction?scrollTo=isFromMessage"/> typeguard, to check whether the received interaction was from a `MessageComponentInteraction`.
+If you're using typescript, you can use the <DocsLink path="class/ModalSubmitInteraction?scrollTo=isFromMessage"/> typeguard, to check whether the received interaction was from a `MessageComponentInteraction` to avoid errors.
 :::

 ## Extracting data from modal submissions